oracle-livelabs/adb/adb-loki/deploy-dbms-loki/deploy-dbms-loki.md

     Expected output: `Status: 200 Body: ready`

-    > **Troubleshooting:** If you get `ORA-24247: network access denied`, the ACL from Task 2 was not applied correctly.
+    **Troubleshooting:** If you get `ORA-24247: network access denied`, the ACL from Task 2 was not applied correctly.
 Verify the host IP matches your compute instance.

 You may now **proceed to the next lab**.

 ## Acknowledgements

 - **Author** - German Viscuso, Product Manager, Oracle Autonomous AI Database
-- **Last Updated By/Date** - German Viscuso, April 2026
+- **Last Updated By/Date** - Vandana Rajamani, Consulting UA Developer, June 2026